rancher/api-spec/specification.md

 - Forms ([multipart/form-data](http://tools.ietf.org/html/rfc2388) and [application/x-www-form-urlencoded](http://www.w3.org/TR/html401/interact/forms.html#form-content-type)) for requests.
   - These are needed for the [HTML UI](#html-ui) and are easy to create with browsers and command-line tools like cURL.

 Applications MAY support other representations that make sense for the particular application.
-These will be defined in the service documentation and returned in the <code>Content-Type</code> header of the response.
+These will be defined in the schema of the resource in the <code>resourceRepresentations:</code> attribute (see [Schemas](#schemas)).

+The representation is returned in the <code>Content-Type</code> header of the response.

+## Dates ##
+Dates MUST be represented as an [ISO-8601](http://www.w3.org/TR/NOTE-datetime) formatted string.
+  - If a time component is included, a time zone designator MUST BE included and SHOULD always be UTC ("Z").
+  - If you have a very good reason to use something other than UTC, the attribute name SHOULD indicate that it is "local", "user", or similar to avoid confusion.
+  - e.g. "birthday": "1982-02-24", "created": "2012-09-27T18:39:53Z", "yourLocalTime": "2013-09-27T11:30:42-07:00"

 ## Format ##
 Clients MAY request a preferred representation by including an appropriate [Accept](http://tools.ietf.org/html/rfc2616#section-14.1) header.